This Lab Contributes to Course Objectives: 2, 3, 4, 5, 8

 Click the drop down menu next to SUM(Total) on the Rows shelf

-Quick Table Calculation
+Select Quick Table Calculation -> Percent of Total

 This gives us the percentage of total sales that are from males and females, but as a percent of all sales.